-The overarching vision of Project One is for “the System to operate even more like a System.”
-By bringing the member institutions of the System onto a common platform for their major administrative business functions, the System can realize better alignment and easier exchange of data between the institutions.
+The Project One initiative to deploy Workday originated from a vision for “the System to operate even more like a System.”
+By bringing the member institutions of the System onto one common platform for major administrative business functions, the System could realize better alignment and easier exchange of data between the institutions: one System, one solution.

 Functional Scope